ushitora-anqou/helmhammer/README.md

 - output of `toYaml` function in Helm may be different from authentic one.
   - cf. https://github.com/helm/helm/issues/4262
 - `Capabilities.APIVersions` in Helm is an object that has only `Has` field.
+- no support for `set` function in Helm.